Julle98/DiscordBot/README.md

 # 🤖 Sannamaija Discord bot V2

 **SannamaijaV2** is a custom Discord bot built exclusively for one private server.
 It supports moderation, engagement, and fun — with over 60 unique slash commands.
+> [!NOTE]
+> This is not in public use.
+It is currently only use in one private server.
+Also language in the bot is finnish so keep that in your mind if you want to modify it.
 ---

 ## Features